 by MEGAN PEAK

 Winner of the 2018 Perugia Press Prize and the 2018 John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters.
-Finalist for the 2019 Eric Hoffer Book Award and the 2019 daVinci Eye Award.
+Finalist for the 2018 Writers’ League of Texas Book Award, the 2019 Eric Hoffer Book Award, and the 2019 daVinci Eye Award.

 In the midst of the #MeToo movement, Peak’s book is timely and timeless in its confrontation of the constraints and concerns bound up in being a girl.